-If you're on the hunt for a new CPU though, it can be tough to know where to start.
+If you're on the hunt for a new CPU to buy in 2019 though, it can be tough to know where to start.
 The good news is that the performance of most mid-range and high-end processors massively outstrip the demands of today's games.
-Once you start hitting about the best value threshold, you're really paying for stronger performance in threaded workloads outside of gaming.
+Once you start aiming above the best value threshold, you're really paying for stronger performance in threaded workloads outside of gaming.

 It means that, unlike the Best Graphics Cards, your CPU shouldn't have a massive impact on frame rates.
 As long as it's enough, you're golden.
 Which then means that in today's market, you don't need to spend hundreds and hundreds of dollars on a gaming CPU - there's plenty of processors out there with great gaming performance for sub $200.
 Obviously, we all still eye the top-end processors and want that power for ourselves, but it's not essential outside of those who crave ultra-high refresh rates on 144Hz monitors and their ilk.

-Here we've outlined five of the best CPUs to buy right now, ranging from the best CPU on a tight budget all the way up to the best that money can buy.
+Here we've outlined five of the best CPUs to buy in 2019, ranging from the best CPU on a tight budget all the way up to the best gaming processor that money can buy.
 We will continually update this article as better options at these price points become available, such as the newly launched AMD Ryzen 3000 processors.

 Best on a Budget

 AMD really upset the market lately with its top-notch CPUs at fantastic prices.
-At $99, the Ryzen 3 2200G is a bargain, and not the sort you’d find thrown in a bargain bin.
-To our eyes, the Ryzen 3 2200G is the ultimate budget CPU in the world today, offering up quad-core performance and discrete Vega graphics which has a damn good stab at playing games at 1080p.
+At $99, the Ryzen 3 3200G is, like the 2200G before it, a bargain, and not the sort you’d find thrown in a bin.
+To our eyes, the Ryzen 3 3200G is now the ultimate budget CPU in the world today, offering up quad-core performance and discrete Vega graphics which has a damn good stab at playing games at 1080p.
 It’s the ultimate all-in-one part for those who want to put together a dirt-cheap gaming built quickly.

 Best High-End Gaming